Coconut oil as a soap ingredient

 But our biggest concern is:

-SLS is considered toxic to aquatic life and on its own is not recommended to be discharged into the environment (including down the drain).
-This recommendation is for full concentration of SLS rather than the amount that would be found in household products.
+SLS is considered toxic to aquatic life and, on its own, is not recommended to be discharged into the environment (including down the drain).
+This recommendation is for the total concentration of SLS rather than the amount found in household products.

-Maybe your single soap bar isn’t going to hurt the fish but rather, hundreds, if not thousands of people using this ingredient definitely WILL harm the environment.
-As we are all becoming more and more aware, we are all linked in one big biosphere.
+Maybe your single soap bar doesn’t hurt the fish, but hundreds, if not thousands, of people using this ingredient definitely WILL harm the environment.
+As we become increasingly aware, we are all linked in one significant biosphere.

 So, we don’t use it.
 Not a bit.
 Not at all in anything we manufacture at Waterfall Glen Soap Company.
-Because we care about fish, fur and fowl.
-We also are 99% plastic free with all of our packaging and shipping.
-But, this topic is another post and we have a lot to share.
+We care about fish, fur, and fowl.
+We also are 99% plastic-free with all of our packaging and shipping.
+But this is another post, and we have much to share.